joaquinmarti/rwd/readme.md

 1. A Javascript flag indicating which media query is active at the current window size.
 2. A way to execute Javascript callbacks when a media query matches or unmatches after browser resize.
-3. A polyfill for picture W3C tag, including a set of callbacks.
+3. Picture W3C tag support, including a set of callbacks, but not exactly as a polyfill.

 ## Examples